orkes-io/docs/docs/getting-started/run/running-first-workflow.md

 http://play.orkes.io/execution/<WORKFLOW_ID>
 ```

 Replace `<WORKFLOW_ID>` with our workflow id from the previous step.
-We should see a screen like below.
-Click on the
-different tabs to see all inputs and outputs and task list etc. Explore away!
+We should see a screen like the one below.
+Click on the different tabs to see all inputs and outputs, task lists, etc. Explore away!

 ![Conductor UI - Workflow Run](/img/tutorial/workflowLoaded.png)

-The concludes the tutorial.
+This concludes the tutorial.
 Feel free to explore the codelabs and other tutorials to try additional features of Conductor.